feedreader/pluto.live/README.md

 # pluto.live

-Example planet site - a Sinatra web app in Ruby using the [pluto gem](https://github.com/feedreader/pluto).
+Example planet site - a Rails web app in Ruby using the [pluto gem](https://github.com/feedreader/pluto).

 Note: For getting started with a planet site - see